Louis Franchet d'Espèrey: Later life

 After World War I ended, Franchet d'Espèrey directed operations against the Hungarian Soviet Republic in 1919.

 He was made a marshal of France on 19 February 1921 and was given the honorary title of Vojvoda (equivalent of Field-Marshal) by the Yugoslavian monarchy on 29 January 1921.

 In 1924 Franchet d'Espèrey was appointed inspector-general of France's North African troops, who had made up a substantial portion of the French forces serving under him on the Macedonian Front.
-He subsequently became interested in the strategic potential of the "grand axis" north-south route across the Sahara.
+He subsequently became interested in the strategic potential of the "grand axis" north–south route across the Sahara.

 He joined a trans-Saharan expedition led by Gaston Gradis that left Colomb-Béchar on 15 November 1924 in three six-wheel Renaults.
 Other members were the journalist Henri de Kérillis, commandant Ihler, the brothers Georges Estienne and René Estienne, three Renault mechanics and three legionnaires.

 The expedition reached Savé in Dahomey on 3 December 1924 after a journey of 3600 km.

 The expedition leaders took the train south, and reached Porto-Novo on the Atlantic on 14 December 1924.

 Franchet d'Espèrey represented France at the coronation of Haile Selassie of Ethiopia in Addis Ababa on 1 November 1930.
 He was elected to the Académie française on 15 November 1934.

-He died in Albi on 8 July 1942 and is interred at Les Invalides.
+He died in Saint-Amancet on 8 July 1942 and is interred at Les Invalides.

 Assessment

 He had drive and great energy and his victories against Bulgaria and the remnants of the German and Austro-Hungarian Armies were independent of the situation on the Western Front, demonstrated by the fact that they came before the main assault on the Hindenburg Line and against a still-capable army that offered strong resistance to the British and the Greeks in the Battle of Doiran.

 As a consequence of his generalship, Bulgaria signed an armistice on 29 September, thus becoming the first Central Power to do so.
 In terms of politics, he was a nationalist ultra-royalist whose loyalty to France outweighed his loyalty to the Bourbons.

 Several French cities and towns have boulevards and roads named after him such as in Dijon, Reims, Saint-Étienne, Versailles and Lorient.
 The Belgian city of Dinant has an Avenue Franchet d'Esperey.
 A boulevard in Belgrade, Serbia, is named after him.
 In Greece, Salonika has a street named after him.

-British troops anglicised his name to "Desperate Frankie."
+British troops stationed in France eventually gave him the nickname "Desperate Frankie", due to his energy and constantly moving back and forth.